kloudkit/ws-docs/docs/tools/docker.md

 The workspace comes pre-packaged with all the requirements to run Docker.

-It is important to understand that the concept of running Docker from within an existing container *(workspace)* is not something that is supported natively by Docker.
+Running Docker within an existing container *(workspace)* is not natively supported by Docker.
-Nonetheless, there are a few ways methods of execution that should suite your needs.
+However, there are alternative methods to achieve this, each with its trade-offs.

 ::: info
 Since this topic is widely documented online, we will not delve into the various risks and